StefanSchroeder/Golang-Regex-Tutorial/README.md

-Almost 300 stars!
+More than 300 stars!
 Thank you for the encouragement to all my readers!

 Let me know what you are missing from this tutorial.